 - Historical Society – Societies can help you to discover the local history and culture of the area in which your ancestors lived within.

-- Library – Find vital, genealogy, historical and property records.
+- Library – Find vital, genealogy, historical, and property records.

-- Marriage License Office – Find marriage and wedding licenses, certificates and proof of marriage.
+- Marriage License Office – Find marriage and wedding licenses, certificates, and proof of marriage.

-You will then be presented with the address and contact details of the government building that will help you further with your research.
+You will then be given the address and contact details of the government building that will help you further with your research.

 My opinion of FreeAncestrySearch.org

-In my opinion this is a very useful site that can help you with your genealogy research.
+In my opinion, this is a very useful site that can help you with your genealogy research.
 There is nothing more frustrating than when you do not know which way to turn next.